EricHedengren/PythonProjects/README.md

-# Projects
-Python Projects

-## SimpleDecoder
-Takes message and turns characters into other characters assigned with them, then accepts a code to be turned into correct characters.

 ## Message
 Creates and prints a coded message of 5 digit number sequence assigned to each character of the key.